ThiagoLahass/TOPSIS-decision-making-algorithm/README.md

 Weights W: [0.3, 0.05, 0.6, 0.05]

-1. Normalize matrix D.
+1. **Normalize matrix D**:
+   - Calculate the normalized decision matrix by dividing each element by the square root of the sum of squares of all elements in the respective column.

+2. **Apply weights**:
-2. Apply weights to the normalized matrix to get P.
+   - Multiply each normalized value by the corresponding weight to obtain the weighted normalized matrix P.

+3. **Calculate ideal solutions**:
-3. Calculate positive ideal solution A+ and negative ideal solution A-.
+   - Determine the positive ideal solution A+ and negative ideal solution A- using max and min operations, respectively.

+4. **Calculate distances**:
-4. Compute distances from A+ and A- for each alternative.
+   - Compute the Euclidean distances of each alternative from A+ and A-.

-5. Calculate the proximity measure for each alternative.
+5. **Compute proximity measures**:
+   - Calculate the relative proximity of each alternative by dividing the distance from A- by the sum of distances from A+ and A-.

+6. **Rank alternatives**:
-6. Rank the alternatives based on the proximity measure.
+   - Rank the alternatives based on their proximity measures.
+Higher values indicate better alternatives.

-This README provides a brief overview of the TOPSIS algorithm.
-For detailed implementation and code examples, refer to the actual algorithm implementation in your preferred programming language.
+This README provides a detailed explanation of the TOPSIS algorithm's steps.
+For implementation and code examples, refer to the actual algorithm implementation in your preferred programming language.